mkasimd/c-nasm/pages/05.notice/default.md

 [Heinrich Heine Universität Düsseldorf](https://www.cs.hhu.de/).

 For personal, production or any other use of those, please refer to the licensing terms of the respective source.
 As for my own codes, you may copy and use them freely, while I'd appreciate a linking to this website or to the respective section.
+The website and its content can be seen in the [GitHub Repository](https://github.com/mkasimd/c-nasm) and has been published under the open source MIT license.

 This site has been created using the [GRAV](https://getgrav.org) content management system.
 The sources of GRAV as well as details on it may be found on the previous link.
 GRAV is licensed under the open source [MIT licensing](https://github.com/getgrav/grav/blob/develop/LICENSE.txt).